 Which side parents or grandparents had taken in ‘The War of The Brothers’ still affected voting patterns and – of more interest to an emerging novelist – friend and family loyalties.

 I always knew I’d write about this, about the shame I could smell beneath the silence and eventually a 200,000-word, multi-generational, three-volume story that took great liberties with the facts emerged.
-I explored the issues raised by the civil war by interweaving the story of 1920s Ireland with other kinds of intimate war and quests for freedom: the grandchildren of the 1920s characters struggle for sexual and emotional liberation in 1980s San Francisco and 1990s Ireland in After The Rising and Before The Fall; their great-grandchild endures similar struggles in post-9/11 NYC, as he tracks down events from the other side of the family in the forthcoming In The Hour.
+I explored the issues raised by the civil war by interweaving the story of 1920s Ireland with other kinds of intimate war and quests for freedom: the grandchildren of the 1920s characters struggle for sexual and emotional liberation in 1980s San Francisco and 1990s Ireland in After The Rising and Before The Fall; their great-grandchild endures similar struggles in post-9/11 NYC, as he tracks down what was happening to the other side of his family, in In The Hour.

 This then, was my precious first book, close to my heart in so many ways, not least for the many years it had taken for me to fictionalise these sensitive and complex questions, while creating a story world that would both make readers think and sweep them away to another world.